-In all the aforementioned works that deal with asymptotic behaviour of $\Ebb{F(I_{\xi}(t))}$ there are results that explicitly or implicitly yield some bounds on the rate of decay of $\Ebb{F(I_{\xi}(t))}$.
+In all the aforementioned works that deal with asymptotic behaviour of the expectation $\Ebb{F(I_{\xi}(t))}$ there are results that explicitly or implicitly yield some bounds on the rate of decay of $\Ebb{F(I_{\xi}(t))}$.
 However, they require as a minimum the existence of exponential moments or fine structure of the tail $\Pbb{\xi_1>t}$ as in \cite{Xu2021}.
 Here, we offer such estimates on the rate of decay based on the finiteness of an explicit general integral criterion.

-We are not aware of any results linking the derivatives of bivariate \BG functions and convolutions and derivatives of the $q-$potential measures of the underlying \LL process.
-We expect that this connection will prove useful in other contexts.
+We are not aware of any existing results linking the derivatives of bivariate Bernstein–gamma functions to the convolutions and derivatives of the $q$-potential measures of the underlying Lévy process.
+We expect that this connection may prove useful in other contexts.